Legal Companies That Sponsor OPT

 Do law firms sponsor H-1B visas for OPT workers?

-Large law firms like Kirkland & Ellis, Latham & Watkins, and DLA Piper have immigration programs and may sponsor H-1B for non-attorney staff or foreign-trained lawyers.
+Large law firms like Kirkland & Ellis, Latham & Watkins, and DLA Piper have immigration programs and may sponsor H-1B visa for non-attorney staff or foreign-trained lawyers.
 Smaller firms are less consistent.
 Legal tech companies with VC backing are often more willing to sponsor H-1B than traditional firms.

 Can I work in legal compliance on F-1 OPT?